 It is probably safe to assume that Git has become an essential part of any company that aims to maintain the DevOps philosophy.
 Even if you’re not concerned with software engineering, Git is probably the most useful tool when it comes to project management – it is a key component to successful teamwork and goal achievement.
 Most of the project-based companies require that their employees would know how to use the various tools that Git provides.
 In this tutorial, you will find the most commonly asked Git interview questions – they will help you secure a job position in a company that recognizes Git for the awesome tool that it is!

-We’ll talk about the basic Git interview questions, and after we’re both on the same page, move on to the more experienced versions of the same questions.
+We’ll talk about the basic information, and after we’re both on the same page, move on to the more experienced versions of the same questions.
 Even though Git is an amazing tool, it has a pretty steep learning curve, so put on your thinking shoes and let’s begin!

 Table of Contents